Making a career change in Israel. Will I have to?

 Hebrew: שינוי קריירה

-Changing career in Israel is a huge step but it is sometimes unavoidable.
+Changing career after Aliyah to Israel is a huge step but it is sometimes unavoidable.
 Fear on the unknown can paralyze us.
 We feel stupid, useless and lose confidence when we are unable to find a job in our field.
-We need an income and our Hebrew skills are limited.
+We need an income to support our family and our Hebrew skills are limited.

 "There are lots of things I know I can do, but is making a change the right thing to do?
 Should I just try to make the most of my current situation?
 What if I don't like my new career?"

 Sound familiar?
-From a poll we conducted in September 2015, we discovered that 51.2 percent of Olim have made career changes since moving to Israel, and only 48.2 percent are working in their original field.
+From a recent poll we conducted, we discovered that 51.2 percent of Olim have made career changes since moving to Israel, and only 48.2 percent are working in their original field.

 Finding a job to suit our experience and language skills can be frustrating and exhausting.